We have two beautiful homilies by Father Hanly for 3rd Sunday of Advent, Year B: “The Messiah Is Among Us” and “Gaudete Sunday.”

-And then, finally, one evening, when the abbot is sitting there in the dark on Christmas Eve praying, he knew the rabbi was right.
+And then, finally, the abbot is sitting there in the dark on Christmas evening praying, and he knew the rabbi was right.

 Because Jesus once said, “If you are looking for me, you will find me amongst my people.”
 All (inaudible) knew that Jesus was one with his people.